 The two-shot is a shot that shows two characters from the same distance.
 This angle is often used to show a conversation between two people.

-See also Iphone Xr Camera Cover
+See also Eye Level Camera Angle

 The three-shot is a shot that shows three characters from the same distance.
 This angle is often used to show a conversation between three people.